ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

 =================================

 ``DT_ATMOS``: (Default: "")
    Time step for the outermost atmospheric model loop in seconds.
 This corresponds to the frequency at which the physics routines and the top level dynamics routine are called.
-(Note that one call to the top-level dynamics routine results in multiple calls to the horizontal dynamics, tracer transport, and vertical dynamics routines; see the `FV3 dycore documentation <https://www.gfdl.noaa.gov/wp-content/uploads/2020/02/FV3-Technical-Description.pdf>`__ for details.)
+(Note that one call to the top-level dynamics routine results in multiple calls to the horizontal dynamics, tracer transport, and vertical dynamics routines; see the `FV3 dycore scientific documentation <https://repository.library.noaa.gov/view/noaa/30725>`__ for details.)
 Must be set.
 Takes an integer value.

-..
-   COMMENT: FV3 documentation says DT_ATMOS must be set, but in our code, the default value is "".
-What is the actual default value?
-And is the default set by the FV3 dycore (or somewhere else) rather than in the SRW App itself?
+In the SRW App, a default value for ``DT_ATMOS`` appears in the ``set_predef_grid_params.sh`` script, but a different value can be set in ``config.sh``.

 ``RESTART_INTERVAL``: (Default: "0")
    Frequency of the output restart files in hours.
 Using the default interval ("0"), restart files are produced at the end of a forecast run.
 When ``RESTART_INTERVAL="1"``, restart files are produced every hour with the prefix "YYYYMMDD.HHmmSS." in the ``RESTART`` directory.